HanzHerdel/toolboxText/README.md

 to build locally client or server enter to his root (/api or /toolbox) and run

 `yarn install` and `npm start`

+## Front End
+the front side uses #Bootstrap for spacing and others, react-bootstrap to his basics components #Redux for propagating data and #Jest to test correct render, also uses axios to make requests.
+Others: The "Send" button is blocked when there is no text to send using Bootstrap Forms, when a palindrome is detected a small label on the list is appears on the ui

+## Backend
+the api has one route, the functionality is splited in controllers and services, it uses #Standarjs to mantain the format and returns an object {text:String, palindrome:Boolean}, in Json format, it uses mocha chai and supertest for testing.